uwecerron/psyoptions-docs/docs/intro.md

 It is completely trustless.
 The core protocol makes no assumptions on how the options should be traded or priced.
 Options are represented as SPL Tokens, which means they can be traded on any DEX that supports SPL Tokens.

-V1 will support 100% collateralized, asset settled, covered calls and secured puts.
+V1 supports 100% collateralized, asset settled, covered calls and secured puts.

 ## Architecture {#architecture}